mokkabonna/pure-rest-api/docs/building-restfully.md

 Correlation id
-  I think processes should not be allowed to be trusted to supply the correlation
+  I think processes should not be allowed to be trusted to supply the correlation id.